morganbyrd03/morganbyrd03.github.io/_pages/about.md

   - /about.html
 ---

-I am a first year PhD student at the Georgia Institute of Technology advised by Professor [Sehoon Ha](https://faculty.cc.gatech.edu/~sha9/).
-My research interests are in reinforcement learning and robotics, particularly model-based reinforcement learning and robot locomotion.
+I am a second year PhD student at the Georgia Institute of Technology advised by Professor [Sehoon Ha](https://faculty.cc.gatech.edu/~sha9/).
+My research interests are in reinforcement learning and robotics, particularly rapid adaptation of reinforcement learning policies and robot locomotion.

 Education
 ======
-* Ph.D in Robotics, Georgia Institute of Technology, 2028 (expected)
+* Ph.D in Computer Science, Georgia Institute of Technology, 2028 (expected)
 * M.S. in Robotics, Georgia Institute of Technology, 2023
 * B.S. in Mechanical Engineering, Vanderbilt University, 2018